cowlingj/an-introduction-to-programming-with-python/lessons/Lesson10.md

 A file should always be closed when it is no longer needed, this allows other programs to access the file, and removes information that python gives to the computer, saying that the file is in use.
-This can sometimes be handled automatically, but this behavior shouldn't be relied upon.
+This can sometimes be handled automatically, but this behaviour shouldn't be relied upon.
 We can close a file with the file's **close()** function
 ```python3